A liturgical resource of the Catholic Archdiocese of Melbourne

 Practical ideas for group leaders to employ in connecting Scripture and daily life, with suggestions for music and environment

-During Lent, does your community offer opportunities for the sacrament of reconciliation?
-Is there an opportunity for catechumens to witness the public prayer aspects of this in order to experience what may be available to them after their baptism or reception?
+• During Lent, does your community offer opportunities for the sacrament of reconciliation?
+Are there ways for catechumens to witness the public prayer aspects of this sacrament, so they can experience what may be available to them after their baptism or reception?

 Exploring the Word (Archive)